 Obesity has been a growing health problem since infectious diseases and nutrient deficiencies began to fade in the first half of the 20th century.
 Whilst the earliest identified discussions on the need for an organisation addressing obesity took place in Great Britain as early as 1961, it was not until 1966 that a steering committee was formed.
 The first meeting of the "Obesity Association" was held in London in 1967, followed the next year by a second London meeting in the form of a Symposium on Obesity.

 In the 1970s, the field of obesity research began to blossom in Europe.
 In the UK, Philip James and John Waterlow prepared an analysis of obesity-related research needs for the Department of Health and the UK Medical Research Council, enticing medical establishments to start funding obesity research.
-Clinicians

-Clinicians and physiologists in Western Europe began to examine heat exchange, energy metabolism and genetics, while Scandinavian research focussed on physical activity, metabolic consequences, and early childhood influencers of fat cell quantity.
+Clinicians and physiologists in Western Europe began to examine heat exchange, energy metabolism and genetics, while Scandinavian research focused on physical activity, metabolic consequences, and early childhood influencers of fat cell quantity.
 This era also witnessed the development of Fenfluramine - a new drug to treat obesity.

 Around the same time, the Fogarty International Center at the National Institutes of Health in the USA began planning a number of international conferences focusing on major diseases.
 The first Fogarty Center International Conference on Obesity was organised by a committee led by Dr. George Bray, and was held in October 1973 at NIH in Bethesda, Maryland.